 How to Make Candied Pecans:

-Start by adding cinnamon and sugar to a bowl.
-In another bowl beat together an egg white, water and vanilla.
+Combine cinnamon and sugar in a bowl.
+In another bowl, beat together an egg white, water and vanilla.

-Add the pecans to the egg white mixture and toss to coat.
-Pour the cinnamon sugar on top and toss well to coat.
+Add pecans to egg white mixture and toss to coat.
+Pour cinnamon sugar on top and toss well.

-Pour the nuts onto a baking sheet lined with parchment paper, so that they don’t stick to the pan as they cook.
+Pour nuts on a baking sheet lined with parchment paper so they don’t stick to the pan as they cook.

 Bake at 300 degrees for about 45 minutes, giving them a toss every 15 minutes.

-Add 1 cup of pecans to a skillet.
-Toast over medium-high heat for 2-3 minutes, tossing often.
+- Toast 1 cup of pecans in a skillet over medium-high heat for 2-3 minutes, tossing often.
 Remove to a plate.

-Add the pecans and cook for 3 more minutes, stirring to gently coat in the glaze.
+- Pour the pecans in and cook for 3 more minutes, stirring to gently coat in the glaze.

-Remove from the heat, and pour pecans out onto a parchment lined tray.
-Allow to cool completely.
+- Remove from heat and pour pecans out onto a parchment lined tray.
+Cool completely.

-Candied nuts can be stored in an airtight container at room temperature for one week, in the fridge for 3 weeks , or in the freezer for two months.
+To Store: Candied nuts can be stored in an airtight container at room temperature or in the fridge for several weeks.

 - Preheat oven to 300 degrees F. Line a large baking sheet with parchment paper.

-- Add granulated sugar, brown sugar and salt to a bowl and stir to combine.
+- Add granulated sugar, brown sugar, cinnamon, and salt to a bowl and stir to combine.